LGBTQ rights in Cyprus: Discrimination protections

 In 2004, Cyprus implemented an anti-discrimination law that explicitly forbids discrimination on the basis of sexual orientation in employment.
 The law, known as the Equal Treatment in Employment and Occupation Law 2004 (Ο Περί 'Ισης Μεταχείρισης στην Απασχόληση και την Εργασία Νόμος του 2004), was designed to comply with the European Union's Employment Framework Directive of 2000.
 Discrimination based on gender identity in general and discrimination based on sexual orientation in areas other than employment are not prohibited.

 The Cypriot Penal Code has been amended to make violence against LGBT people an aggravating factor in sentencing.
-Article 99 of the code, entitled "Incitment to violence or hatred due to sexual orientation or gender identity", provides for imprisonment not exceeding three years or to a fine not exceeding 5,000 euros for any person who "intentionally, publicly or in manner which is threatening or insulting or offensive in nature, urges or incites, orally or in writing, violence or hatred against a group, person, or a member of a group of persons on the basis of sexual orientation or gender identity".
+Article 99 of the code, entitled "Incitement to violence or hatred due to sexual orientation or gender identity", provides for imprisonment not exceeding three years or to a fine not exceeding 5,000 euros for any person who "intentionally, publicly or in manner which is threatening or insulting or offensive in nature, urges or incites, orally or in writing, violence or hatred against a group, person, or a member of a group of persons on the basis of sexual orientation or gender identity".
+In October 2024, Parliament raised the penalty for hate speech based on sexual orientation or gender identity from €5,000 to €10,000.

 Despite the provisions, reports of incitement to hatred or violence against LGBT people occasionally result in no action by police forces nor any legal penalties, most notably when committed by clergy of the Greek Orthodox Church.
 In February 2019, a gay man was attacked in Nicosia, but the police failed to establish whether it was a hate crime.
 Another incident, also in Nicosia, four months later also resulted in no police action.

 In 2017, the Ministry of Education established the programme "HOMBAT-Combating Homophobic and Transphobic Bullying at Schools" to train and sensibilise teachers and professors to bullying and harassment directed at LGBT students.

 As part of its Universal Periodic Review in 2019, Cyprus received seven recommendations pertaining to LGBT rights, including combating discrimination and violence, criminalising harassment, adopting an action plan against homophobia and transphobia, and adopting a gender recognition law.
 It accepted all seven recommendations.

+Conversion therapy

+On 25 May 2023, the Cyprus Parliament voted to criminalize conversion therapy.